-Margaret Lindsay was born on the 14th August 1873 in Lewisham district, four years after her older brother Alexander and three years before her younger brother David.
+Margaret Lindsay was born on the 14th August 1873 in Hither Green, Lewisham Village, Kent, four years after her older brother Alexander and three years before her younger brother David.
 In 1890 (at the age of 17) she began working at the Post Office as a sorter.
 (As the Post Office was government-owned at this time, this meant she was classed as a civil servant, and her appointment was announced in The London Gazette on October 7th 1890.)
 This wasn’t at the local branch, though; it was at the Savings Bank division, which, being housed at the time at 144 Queen Victoria Street in Central London, entailed a 6-mile journey from her home in Blackheath Rise, Lewisham.
 (It was also only half a mile from where David worked with Price Forbes, making it possible they took the same train into work.)

 The Savings Bank was launched in 1861 as a flexible and accessible way to get more of the UK’s populace saving.
 The minimum required to open an account was a shilling, and the fact it could be accessed from any local post office gave it an instant advantage over most banks of the time.
 Women were first employed there in 1875 (as a cost-saving measure, being paid about two-thirds the wage of the already low-paid male clerks), and it was consolidated into a single, five-story building in 1880.
 By 1890 the Savings Bank employed more than 1,600 clerks, and handled an average of 30,000 deposits and 10,000 withdrawals each day.
 All transactions, though initiated at local post offices, had to go through the main office, which had no automation in place until the second half of the 1920s.
 All clerical work, then, was done by hand.
 Work was from 8:30am to 4:30pm, six days a week.
 Male clerks were paid 12 to 20 shillings a week, and sorters like Margaret were expected to process 400 items per hour.
 Her “be inert” philosophy evidently didn’t extend to her working life.